 - Rewards The school does not encourage the idea of food to be used as a reward for good behaviour or achievement.
-Other methods of positive reinforcement are used in school including: credits, postcards, letters home, badges, water bottles, key rings, stationery etc. - Special dietary requirements the school will endeavour wherever possible to accommodate students' specialist dietary requirements including allergies, intolerances, religious or cultural practices. - The school expects staff to contribute to and support this food policy across the school day.
-Staff and visitors will be expected to model good practice behaviour around food and drink and in line with the policy, when in the company of students. - Staff are welcome to purchase breakfast at the school breakfast club and are encouraged to eat this with the students.
-Staff are also encouraged to eat a school lunch and sit with students in the dining hall. - Continual professional development (CPD) all food technology teachers have CPD to ensure that they attain a recognised level 2 award in Food Safety.
+Other methods of positive reinforcement are used in school including: recognition points, emails home, badges, water bottles, key rings, stationery etc. - Special dietary requirements the school will endeavour wherever possible to accommodate students' specialist dietary requirements including allergies, intolerances, religious or cultural practices. - The school expects staff to contribute to and support this food policy across the school day.
+Staff and visitors will be expected to model good practice behaviour around food and drink and in line with the policy, when in the company of students. - Staff are also encouraged to eat a school lunch and sit with students in the dining hall. - Continual professional development (CPD) all food technology teachers have CPD to ensure that they attain a recognised level 2 award in Food Safety.
 Please note that for some social or fundraising activities organised by the school exceptions may be made to the general guidance noted above.